 And again, don’t waste time waiting to get to your regular vet.
 Find the closest clinic that’s open and go straight there.

 Here’s a veterinary article about a dog who survived … but as you can see, the treatment was very intensive, including being on a ventilator for 18 hours!

-Now you know why I wanted to share this serious summer concern and what to do … But don’t stop enjoying the great outdoors with your dog … just keep watch!
+This is a serious summer concern so you need to know what to do.
+But don’t stop enjoying the great outdoors with your dog … just keep watch!